CloudBurn CLI

 Generate a starter config

 This creates a .cloudburn.yml at your git root.
-See cloudburn init config for details.
+See cloudburn config for details.

 Full config schema